pearstopher/445_project/README.md

 of the preprocessing phase.
 This will enable my network to be able to work directly on the frequency data.
 Honestly there is lot more I could add here, my main reason for stopping short is just that my write-up is already longer than it's supposed to be, just accounting for the work which I have accomplished so far!
+This is something that I'm going to continue experimenting with over the summer.

 Since `fourier.py` is based on `train.py` it can be called similarly: